Mexican drug war: Andrés Manuel López Obrador

-Claudia Sheinbaum Pardo
+Claudia Sheinbaum

 Claudia Sheinbaum has pledged continuity with López Obrador's security strategy.
 She appointed Omar García Harfuch to the Secretariat of Security and Civilian Protection (SSPC).
 Under her administration, the SSPC's powers were expanded through legislation that facilitated closer collaboration with the Attorney General's Office, and greater intelligence gathering and sharing across government agencies.

 Her government also led targeted operations against cartel infighting, and a greater use of surveillance technology.
+Nemesio Oseguera Cervantes, the leader of the Jalisco New Generation Cartel, was killed by Mexican Army during the 2026 Jalisco operation on February 22, triggering widespread retaliatory violence and travel disruptions as the 2026 Mexico cartel unrest as due to the absence of leadership and ability of hardliners to push the state to a brink.